osteele/p5-server/README.md

 # P5.js Server

+This project is a command-line interface for [p5.js](https://p5js.org/).

+It provides features that make it easier to manage collections of sketches (smart directory listings, JavaScript-only sketches); and that automate some of the features that I see beginners struggle with (noticing syntax errors, adding libraries).

 This is a work in progress.

-This project is a command-line interface for [p5.js](https://p5js.org/).
-It provides features that make it easier to manage large numbers of sketches (smart directory listings, JavaScript-only sketches), and that automate some of the features that I see beginners struggle with (syntax error reporting, adding libraries).

 ## Features